mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 16 September 2025

-- The average temperature today is 16.12˚C,
+- The average temperature today is 16.74˚C,
-- With highs of 17.21˚C and lows of 15.39˚C,
+- With highs of 17.51˚C and lows of 16.03˚C,
-- It may feel like 15.48˚C with scattered clouds
+- It may feel like 16.04˚C with broken clouds
-- The wind speed is 6.17m/s and visibility is 10000m
+- The wind speed is 6.69m/s and visibility is 10000m
-- The pressure is 1017hPa and humidity is 65%
+- The pressure is 1018hPa and humidity is 60%
 - The sun will rise at 05:44 and set at 18:21

 <!-- weather_marker ends -->